 If you haven’t already, make internal hires a key part of your recruitment strategy.
 Is there someone in your company with an interest in doing the role you’re tasked with filling?
 Don’t underestimate the power of passion over experience.

-Consider turning it into a rotation and you might find that your internal candidate possesses two key advantages: they know your culture and company, yet their alternative background gives them a fresh take on deep-seeded business challenges.
+Consider turning it into a rotation and you might find that your internal candidate possesses two key advantages: they know your culture and company, yet their alternative background gives them a fresh take on deep-seated business challenges.

 Don your goggles.
 VR can be used on a basic level for employer brand touch points such as showing candidates your headquarters, as General Mills did.
 But it can also be used to offer your candidate real-life insight into a highly technical role.